Cerebral Palsy Claims

 How Long Does a Cerebral Palsy Negligence Claim Take?

-Cerebral palsy compensation cases, like many other birth injury claims, can be extremely complex to resolve, which means it may take between five and seven years for a case to reach its final settlement.
+Cerebral palsy compensation cases, like many other birth injury claims, can be extremely complex to resolve.
+This means it may take between five and seven years for a case to reach its final settlement.
 This is because it will take several years for medical experts to properly assess the impact of birth injuries on a baby's brain, and to observe what level of disability or impact on mental capacity will result from the child's injury.

 Talk to Us

-Legal aid is available for cerebral palsy claims and most children will qualify as it is only the child's income and assets that are taken into account.
+Legal aid is available for cerebral palsy claims and most children will qualify, as it is only the child's income and assets that are taken into account.
 We are also able to take on cases on a no win, no fee basis.